- All engineering courses are taught in English.

 Kinematic and kinetic aspects of motion modeling applied to rigid bodies and mechanisms.
 Focus on free-body-analysis.
 Use of work-energy and impulse-momentum motion prediction methods.
 Use of Cartesian and simple non-Cartesian coordinate systems.
 Rotational motion, angular momentum, and rotational kinetic-energy modeling; body mass rotational moment of inertia.
 Relative-velocity and acceleration.
 Prerequisite: MAE 2300.

-PHYS 2415 General Physics II
+PHYS 2415 General Physics II (only fall)

 Second semester of introductory physics for engineers.
 Electrostatics, including conductors and insulators; DC circuits; magnetic forces and fields; magnetic effects of moving charges and currents; electromagnetic induction; Maxwell's equations; electromagnetic oscillations and waves.
 Introduces geometrical and physical optics.
 Three lecture hours.
 Prerequisite: General Physics I (PHYS 1425) and Calculus I (APMA 1110 or MATH 1320).

-PHYS 2419 General Physics II Lab
+PHYS 2419 General Physics II Lab (only fall)

 A required two-hour workshop accompanying PHYS 2419, including laboratory and tutorial activities.